 You can serve fixed size native AMPTHML ads.
-AMPHTML ads enable publishers, marketers, and technology providers to deliver faster, lighter, and more secure ad experiences across all platforms by applying the principles of Accelerated Mobile Pages (AMP) to building and serving ads.
+AMPHTML ads enable publishers, marketers, and technology providers to deliver faster, lighter, and more secure ad experiences across all platforms by applying the principles of AMP to building and serving ads.

 - For traditional native ads, you select an AMPHTML setting in the HTML & CSS editor, as described below.

 - For programmatic native ads, you don’t need to do anything.
 Google Ad Manager will automatically render fixed size programmatic native ads as AMPHTML ads on AMP pages.

 Use the normal process to create native ads using the HTML & CSS editor, with the following exceptions:

 - Navigate to the Native HTML & CSS editor.

 - Choose your ad settings.

 For the current version of this feature, you need to select a fixed ad size (such as 320x50).

 In the “Rendering type” dropdown, select AMPHTML or Standard & AMPHTML.
 Standard is the default option that doesn't produce AMPHTML ads:

 - Standard: Native ads will work across desktop web, mobile web, and mobile apps.
 Native ads will also work on AMP content but won’t be as fast as selecting an AMPHTML option.